Welcome to OneIPM

 Or you can select one of the plus (+) buttons at the top of each state column.

 This will open the Create Task dialog defaulting to the state of the column which the selected + button appeared.

-Additionally, anytime you are in the Document Manager you can right-click on a document, part, assembly and select Create Task from the drop-down menu.
+Additionally, anytime you are in the Document Explorer you can right-click on a document, part, assembly and select Create New Task from the drop-down menu.

 This will automatically create a task with an association to that item (document, assembly, part...).

 To edit a task, simply double-click on it or right-click an select Edit Task from the drop-down menu.